siteorigin/focus/README.md

 * Added about page.
 * Use minified versions of JS
 * Translation domain fixes.
-* Added WordPress title tab support.
+* Added WordPress title tag support.

 #### 1.2
 * Updated to latest framework.